-One big, ugly, retarded monster.
+One big, ugly, stupid monster.
 Arino tries running away, and Jennifer has no choice but to run across the stream and try and get up a rocky slope.
 It doesn’t work at first!
 She’s slipping!
 And the monster is closing in!
 Arino eventually gets her up top, and an explosive canister slides down from the top and incinerates the monster.

 Safe, for now!
 Arino moves on and then finds an elevator in the cave.
 He enters, and the door closes.
 A scream, and then… a pool of blood.
 Seconds pass, and then, the staff roll.
 Arino got a bad ending.
 And that won’t fly — as the producer says, he’s going have to get one of the good endings to complete the challenge.
 To complicate things slightly by making the challenge even creepier, the staff turns out the lights and leaves Arino alone in the room, with only a glow from the floor and candles on the table.

 Arino starts from the last checkpoint underground.
 He does some running around and finds the body of Jennifer’s surrogate sister Lotte.
 This seemed to be the right move, though, as when Arino makes it back to the elevator, the scene fades to the inside, and he now has to pick a floor.
 He chooses "3", and the elevator hums.
 Just then, Scissorman drops in!
 The screen fades to black and Arino gets the credits again.
 Damn!